oven-sh/bun/README.md

 The `.bun` file contains:

-- source code
+- all the bundled source code
-- source code metadata
+- all the bundled source code metadata (what byte ranges of the `.bun` correspond to which module's source code? what modules were used in a package?)
-- project metadata & configuration
+- project metadata & configuration (what framework? where is the routes folder?)

 All in one file.

-It's a little like a build cache, but it can be reused.
-Eventually, I hope people will check it into version control so their coworkers don't have to run `npm install` as often.
+It's a little like a build cache, but designed for reuse.
+I hope people will eventually check it into version control so their coworkers don't have to run `npm install` as often.

 To see the schema inside, have a look at [`JavascriptBundleContainer`](./src/api/schema.d.ts#:~:text=export%20interface-,JavascriptBundleContainer,-%7B).
 You can find JavaScript bindings to read the metadata in [src/api/schema.js](./src/api/schema.js).
 This is not really an API yet.
 It's missing the part where it gets the binary data from the bottom of the file.
 Someday, I want this to be usable by other tools too.